 Incapacitation: The physical and/or mental inability to make informed, rational judgments.
-It can result from mental disability, sleep, involuntary physical restraint, status as a minor under the age of 16, or from intentional or unintentional taking of alcohol and/or other drugs.
+It can result from mental disability, sleep or any state of unconsciousness, involuntary physical restraint, status as a minor under the age of 16, or from intentional or unintentional taking of alcohol and/or other drugs.
 Whether someone is incapacitated is to be judged from the perspective of an objectively reasonable person.

 Nonconsensual Sexual Contact: Any physical contact with another person of a sexual nature without the person's consent.
-It includes but is not limited to touching (or penetrating) of a person's intimate parts (such as genitalia, groin, breasts, or buttocks); touching (or penetrating) a person with one's own intimate parts; or forcing a person to touch their own or another person's intimate parts.
+It includes but is not limited to the touching of a person's intimate parts (for example, genitalia, groin, breasts, or buttocks); touching a person with one's own intimate parts; or forcing a person to touch his or her own or another person's intimate parts.
+This provision also includes "Fondling" as defined by the Clery Act.